epaulson/boptest-bacnet-proxy/README.md

 ## Getting Started
-To run it, follow the install instructions from https://github.com/ibpsa/project1-boptest and run it with testcase1,
+To run it, follow the install instructions from https://github.com/ibpsa/project1-boptest and run it with the multizone office air testcase,
 ```
 TESTCASE=multizone_office_simple_air docker compose up
 ```